Skip to main contentSkip to content

 2. Read level 2.

-3. Pull level 3 only if you need more boundary detail.
+3. Pull level 3 only when you need more boundary detail.

 4. Use level 4 for explanation, never for overriding higher-priority constraints.